cecilia-lin/CSE151A_Pokemon_Classification/README.md

 ResNet18 was the best-performing model, achieving a test accuracy of 98% and excelling at classifying both majority and minority classes.
 This highlights the superiority of deep learning for image classification tasks with complex visual features.
 Future work could focus on fine-tuning ResNet18’s hyperparameters, exploring ensemble techniques, or expanding the dataset to include a broader range of Pokémon species for improved generalization.

+Additionally, expanding the dataset to include more Pokémon species could address class imbalance and improve generalization.
+Incorporating strategies to better handle class imbalance, such as refined sampling methods or targeted augmentation, might also enhance the model's ability to classify the minority class accurately.

+This project effectively demonstrated the application of machine learning techniques to a creative and complex classification task.
+Starting with simpler models and progressing to a deep learning approach like ResNet18 provided a thorough exploration of image classification challenges.
+The results showcase the potential of these methods to address real-world problems, offering a strong basis for future work in image-based predictive modeling.

 ## Statement of Collaboration

 ### Name: Ayush Singh